mattsah/percy/README.md

 All non-namespaced packages (official packages and non-slash named packages) will be installed into `vendor/+global`.

-Using our previous example of `neo`, were we to require the URL directly in our `.nimble` file, then instead of being instead of overloading the name, it would be located in `vendor/xTrayambak/neo`.
+Using our previous example of `neo`, were we to require the URL directly in our `.nimble` file, then instead of being instead of overloading the name, it would be located in `vendor/xtrayambak/neo`.
 Allowing for both the official `neo` package and that one to be installed:

 ```
 vendor
 ├── +global
 │  └── neo
-├── xTrayambak
+├── xtrayambak
 │  └── neo
 └── index.percy.json
 ```